NeuroNexa/test/rl_sar/README.md

 <summary>DDTRobot Titati (Click to expand)</summary>

 Titati is assembled from two Tita robots that share a single CAN-FD backbone.
 The real robot controller in this repository exposes a new binary `rl_real_titati` that talks directly to the hardware interface without any dependency on the legacy `titati_control` stack.
-The program drives both half-robots from the master Jetson and automatically enables direct motor control on the MCU router.
+The program drives both half-robots from the master Jetson and automatically enables direct motor control on the MCU router whenever the router broadcasts its 0x09F status frame.

 1. **Bring up CAN-FD on both Jetsons** (master and slave) after powering the robots: